mmcgraw73/TNGBL./README.md

 SPIT-BALLIN'

-- i want an application that will let me define a json object defining attributes of a type of 'tangible' collectible. ie. silkscreen posters, comic books, LOTR collection of POP vinyls and first editions. using only that json object build and serve a webpage that showcases the user collection in a fully custimizable SPA with CRUD functionality on demand
+- i want an application that will let me define a json object defining attributes of a type of 'tangible' collectible. ie. silkscreen posters, comic books, LOTR collection of POP vinyls and first editions. using that json object build a collection to export csv or pdfs?maybe - also serve a webpage that showcases the user collection in a custimizable SPA with CRUD functionality - initially using local storage -